What we’ll cover:

 You’ve come to the right place to learn more.

-APR stands for “annual percentage rate,” which is the total yearly cost of borrowing money expressed as a percentage of the loan amount.
+APR stands for Annual Percentage Rate, which is the total yearly cost of borrowing money expressed as a percentage of the loan amount.
 In simpler terms, APR is the price of borrowing money.

-This annual rate includes the amount of your interest and certain other additional costs or fees associated with the loan.
+This annual rate includes the interest and other additional costs or fees associated with the loan.

 APR can be used as a number to help compare the total cost of one loan to another.

-APR, however, combines interest rate with certain additional costs and fees that a lender may charge, resulting in the annual cost of a loan.
-As a result, a loan’s APR may be higher than the interest rate, and it’s more informative about the total cost you’ll be paying.
+On the other hand, APR is the interest rate plus certain additional costs and fees that a lender may charge, resulting in the total annual cost of a loan.
+As a result, a loan’s APR may be higher than the interest rate, and it’s more comprehensive of the total cost you’ll be paying.

 When you apply for a loan, it’s important to consider the APR and not just the interest rate.

 There are a lot of opinions about what makes a good APR.
 For example, some people might find it worth paying a higher APR if they’re receiving credit card rewards or points – so we’re not going to opine on that.
 But if we use the Federal Reserve as a benchmark, since early 2018, the average interest rate has been about 14% to 15% APR.

 Credit card APRs can vary depending on the issuer and type of card.